damienbod/MfaServer/README.md

 ### Core Setup OpenIddict

-The Microsoft Entra ID external authentication provider requires an OpenID connect server to interact with.
-OpenIddict is used to implement this.
-Any OpenID Connect implementation can be used, as long as you can customize the claims returned in the id_token.
-ASP.NET Core Identity is used to persist the users to the database.
+The Microsoft Entra ID external authentication provider relies on an OpenID Connect server implementation for interaction.
+In our implementation, we utilize OpenIddict to achieve this functionality.
+It’s worth noting that any OpenID Connect implementation can be used, provided that you have the ability to customize the claims returned in the id_token.
+Additionally, we persist user data to the database using ASP.NET Core Identity.

 See [OpenIddict](https://documentation.openiddict.com/guides/getting-started/creating-your-own-server-instance.html)